strike0416/Detect-VEH/README.md

 } VECTORED_HANDLER_LIST, *PVECTORED_HANDLER_LIST;
 ```

-The handlers are implemented as a circular linked-list structure, and when no VectoredExceptionHandler is registered, the value at `LdrpVectorHandlerList + 0x8` is stored in `first_exception_handler`.
+The handlers are implemented as a circular linked-list structure, and when no VectoredExceptionHandler is registered, the value at `LdrpVectorHandlerList + 0x8` is stored in `first_exception_handler`.<br>
 The structure of the handler node is as follows.
 ```cpp
 typedef struct _VECTORED_HANDLER_ENTRY